 - Nippon India Corporate Fund

-Medium-Duration Debt Mutual Fund: Medium-duration funds are debt Funds that invest mainly in bonds and debt securities with a maturity period of 3 to 5 years.
-It is less risky than stocks or shares and aims to give better returns than your bank’s savings account.
-For example- HDFC Medium Term Fund</p>
+Medium-Term Debt Mutual Fund: Medium-term-duration funds are debt Funds that invest mainly in bonds and debt securities with a maturity period of 3 to 5 years.
+It is less risky than stocks or shares and aims to give better returns than your bank's savings account.
+For example- HDFC Medium Term Fund

-Typically, these funds try to earn higher returns but can be more sensitive to interest rate changes, such as the Aditya Birla Sun Life Long Duration Fund and the Kotak Long Duration Fund.
+Typically, these try to earn higher returns but can be more sensitive to interest rate changes, such as the Aditya Birla Sun Life Long Duration Fund and the Kotak Long Duration Fund.

 Best Equity and Debt Mutual Fund in this Year